Create a bespoke document in minutes, or upload and review your own.

 What are the different types of Operating Agreement?

-- Single Owner LLC Operating Agreement: Streamlined version for sole proprietors operating as LLCs, focusing on personal asset protection and simplified management procedures.
+- Single Owner LLC Operating Agreement: Simplified version for solo entrepreneurs, focusing on asset protection and succession planning

-- Operating Agreement For Member Managed Limited Liability Company: Specifically structured for businesses where owners actively participate in daily operations, detailing decision-making processes and management responsibilities.
+- Operating Agreement For Member Managed Limited Liability Company: Specifically designed for companies where owners handle day-to-day operations

 Who should typically use an Operating Agreement?